The-msg/The-msg/README.md

 - 👋 Hi, I’m Emran Salah.
-- 👀 I’m interested in automation.
-- 🌱 I’m currently learning front-end web development.
+- 🌱 I’m currently learning web-dev through the Odin Project.
-- 💞️ I’m looking to collaborate on - ...
-- 📫 How to reach me
--      twitter- @YalnizKurt_es

 <!---
 The-msg/The-msg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.